AquAdvantage salmon: United States

-In September 2010, an FDA advisory panel indicated that the fish is "highly unlikely to cause any significant effects on the environment" and that it is "as safe as food from conventional Atlantic salmon" In October 2010, 39 lawmakers asked the FDA to reject the application.
+In September 2010, an FDA advisory panel indicated that the fish is "highly unlikely to cause any significant effects on the environment" and that it is "as safe as food from conventional Atlantic salmon".
+In October 2010, 39 lawmakers asked the FDA to reject the application.
 Other groups requested that the fish carry a label identifying its transgenic origin.
 Concerns included alleged flaws in sterilization and isolation, and excessive antibiotic use.

 On 25 December 2012, the FDA published a draft environmental assessment for AquAdvantage salmon.
 The FDA also published a preliminary Finding of No Significant Impact.
 A 60-day period for the public to comment was to elapse before the FDA reviewed Aquadvantage salmon again, which was arbitrarily extended until May 2013.

-The Food and Drug Administration (FDA) approved AquaBounty Technologies' application to sell the AquAdvantage salmon to U.S. consumers on November 19, 2015.
+The FDA approved AquaBounty Technologies' application to sell the AquAdvantage salmon to U.S. consumers on November 19, 2015.
 However, a rider to a spending bill signed into law on December 18, 2015 by President Obama bans its import until the FDA mandates labels for the genetically modified product.
 The decision marks the first time a genetically modified animal has been approved to enter the United States food supply.
 The decision came nearly twenty years after the company first submitted data to the FDA, and after they had raised ten generations of the animals.
 The announcement released by the FDA states: "AquAdvantage salmon is as safe to eat as any non-genetically engineered (GE) Atlantic salmon, and also as nutritious."
 One month later, language was introduced into a proposed federal spending bill requiring consumer notification that the fish is genetically modified.
 In October, 2018, AquaAdvantage salmon was not being sold in the US and the import of the salmon eggs from Canada to be raised at an AquaAdvantage fish farm in Indiana was prohibited by FDA.
 However, on March 8, 2019, the import alert issued previously by the FDA was deactivated, and AquAdvantage salmon may now be sold in the U.S. and the salmon eggs may now be imported to the Indiana facility.

-On November 5 2020 the United States District Court for the Northern District of California granted a motion to force the FDA to reconsider its approval of AquAdvantage, holding that the FDA had failed to follow its own procedures by ignoring some environmental consequences of these fish.
+On November 5, 2020, the United States District Court for the Northern District of California granted a motion to force the FDA to reconsider its approval of AquAdvantage, holding that the FDA had failed to follow its own procedures by ignoring some environmental consequences of these fish.
 Sales in the U.S. started in May 2021.

+In December 2024, CEO Dave Melbourne resigned from the company.
+Days later, the company announced it would wind down operations at its Bay Fortune site, its last operating farm.
+Interim CEO David Frank said the company did not have sufficient liquidity to maintain operations at the facility.